emcdo411/us-debt-insights/README.md

 Conclusion
 USDebtInsights is a powerful tool for dissecting the U.S. national debt, blending cutting-edge R technology with a user-friendly, PowerBI-inspired interface.
 Whether you’re analyzing debt composition, forecasting fiscal scenarios, or preparing for a lecture or campaign, this app delivers the data and visuals you need.
 Explore it live at https://mmcdonald411.shinyapps.io/USDebtApp/, clone the repository to customize it, or contribute to its development on GitHub.
 Join us in illuminating one of the most pressing economic challenges of our time.
 License: MIT
 Contributing: Pull requests and issues are welcome!
-Please
+Please follow the contributing guidelines.
+Contact: [Your Name] (your.email@example.com) or open an issue on GitHub.